-By this point, you are probably developing a sense of whether OptiMind is something you want to try.
-But if by now you’re still undecided, we have a few other options for you to explore.
+By this point, you are probably developing a sense of whether it is something that you want to try.
+But if by now you're still undecided, we have a few other options for you to explore.

 As we mentioned above, OptiMind is far from the only product in its class.
 Nootropics/brain boosters are a huge, rapidly expanding industry, and there are hundreds of competing products out there, all promising to enhance your brain power if only you can remember to take two pills a day.

 Obviously, those with severe cognitive problems or clinically diagnosed conditions are better off sticking to doctor-prescribed drugs to treat their ailments, or supplementing them with nootropics under a physician's supervision.
 But for everyone else, the addition of a brain booster to your daily vitamins is a simple addition that can help sharpen your mind.